Give It a Rest (Dormancy)

 native maintenance: let’s show our sleeping friends the door

 August 1, 2017.
-By FormLA Maintenance Team/a>: While some of LA’s native starlets seem to perform year round without rest (Indian Mallow, we see you!), others need their beauty sleep.
+By FormLA Maintenance Team: While some of LA’s native starlets seem to perform year round without rest (Indian Mallow, we see you!), others need their beauty sleep.
 Just as the party really heats up in August and September, they tap out.
 You haven’t offended them – and they are not dead!

 As the hosts of your garden’s party of native plants, we feel it is our job to help the Sleeping Beauties exit gracefully.
 Normally, we don’t like to gossip, but this we think you have every right to know.
 Here is who will be leaving and how we help.